jerrytqz/burger-builder/README.md

 # burger-builder
-A introductory React project from a course
+An introductory React project from a course